Italian coast guard brings ashore migrants on Lampedusa | The China Post

 DW correspondent Amien Essif witnessed the arrival of the vessel.

-The captain of the Sea Watch 3, Carola Rackete, had said she had needed to enter the port — damaging an Italian patrol boat on its way into harbor — to ensure the safety of 42 migrants who were aboard that vessel.
+The captain of the Sea-Watch 3, Carola Rackete, had said she needed to enter the port to ensure the safety of 42 migrants who were aboard her vessel.
+The Sea-Watch 3 damaged an Italian patrol boat on its way into the harbor.

-While those migrants were rescued off Libya, authorities told DW’s Assif that the coast guard boat had picked the migrants up from just off the coast of Lampedusa itself.
+While those migrants were rescued off Libya, authorities told DW’s Essif that in the latter incident the coast guard boat had picked the migrants up from just off the coast of Lampedusa itself.

 Read more: Sea-Watch rescuers slam ‘shameful’ German, EU refugee policy